jamaltheatlantean/BuyTickets/README.md

 ## Modifier
 The contract has only one modifier to limit access control:
-Update: Contract has two modifiers
+Update: Contract has two modifiers now.

 -   `onlyTicketSeller`: Limits access to only owner of contract.
 -   `onlyTicketOwner`: Limits access to only owner of ticket.